🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 • Flotation device: The Type IV Ring for tossing is needed if the boat is 16 feet or more.

-• Fire extinguisher: Three are different requirements for different sizes of boats, as you can see below.
-In all cases, I recommend purchasing the Kidde mariner brand of extinguisher.
+• Fire extinguisher: There are different requirements for different sizes of boats, as you can see below.
+In all cases, I recommend purchasing the Kidde Mariner brand of extinguisher.

 • Boats 26 feet long or less: One B-1 Handheld Portable